Colorado Uber driver pleads not guilty in death of passenger

 Previous testimony indicated that Hancock flagged down a passing driver to call 911, repeatedly asked dispatchers to send an ambulance for Kim, and cooperated with police.

-Hancock told police that Kim hit him in the face while the car was traveling 70 mph (113 kph) on the interstate.
+Hancock told police that Kim hit him in the face while the car was going 70 mph (113 kph) on the interstate.